What copyright form do I sign?

 Each journal has a specific copyright form that authors must sign before an article can be accepted.
 This will be made available to you by the journal team after article submission.

-Open Which section of the copyright form is applicable to me?
+Which section of IOP's copyright form is applicable to me?

 Gold open access